Jellal-17/A1_Sim-to-real-IsaacLab/Installation.md

 Unitree A1's RL in IsaacLab

 Below is something I followed to Install Isaaclab 1.1 with IsaacSim 4.1. in Ubuntu 22.04.
 Make sure to follow this step by step.
+(This might be used for the installation of further versions, will update if there is any change)

 Sourced the following instructions from - https://github.com/housework-robot/main/blob/main/S04_RL_for_unitree/S04E01_Isaac_sim_lab_installation.md